amd/ZenDNN/docs/CONTRIBUTING.md

 # Adding New Operator

-This document serves as a comprehensive guide for developers looking to integrate a new operator into **ZenDNNL**, AMD’s CPU-optimized inference library.
-We use the `Sample Operator` as a reference template, demonstrating how to build and plug in a custom operator within the modular architecture of ZenDNNL.
+This document serves as a comprehensive guide for developers looking to integrate a new operator into **ZenDNN***, AMD’s CPU-optimized inference library.
+We use the `Sample Operator` as a reference template, demonstrating how to build and plug in a custom operator within the modular architecture of ZenDNN*.

 > **Audience**: This guide is intended for C++ developers familiar with deep learning libraries and AMD CPU architectures.

-## ZenDNNL Main Components
+## ZenDNN* Main Components

 ### Tensor
-A **Tensor** is a multi-dimensional data structure and a foundational element of computation in ZenDNNL.
+A **Tensor** is a multi-dimensional data structure and a foundational element of computation in ZenDNN*.

 **Components**:
 - **Metadata**: Dimensions, sizes, strides, data type.